Top tips for sellers when listing

 Top 8 tips for sellers in a sellers’ market

-- Move quickly to catch the seller’s market – We are in a seller’s market because there is a temporary shortage of listings, but we expect a flood of Spring listings to move us into a balanced market.
-So we recommend that you move quickly to catch this window of opportunity to list and sell your home in Vancouver.
+- Move quickly to catch the seller’s market – We typically find ourselves in a seller’s market when there is a temporary shortage of listings, but once more listings come on the market it moves us into a balanced market.
+So we recommend that you move quickly to catch this window of opportunity to list and sell your home.

 - Don’t delay by over-prepping your home – The best strategy in a buyer’s market is to invest some time and money to beautify your home to make it more attractive than others on the market; however, the best strategy in a seller’s market is to get your home into market as soon as possible before the seller’s market turns into a balanced market.
 Remember, there is very little competition in a seller’s market so your place doesn’t have to be perfect – just do quick updates and avoid delays so you don’t miss out.

 - Consider selling now, moving later – In a seller’s market, you are in the position of power – so feel free to use that power.
 If you don’t know where you want to move yet, just make it a condition of your listing that buyers must complete the sales transaction quickly so you get your money sooner, but also require them to allow you to rent back on a month-to-month basis until you are ready to move.
 This is a perfectly acceptable condition in a seller’s market.
 We recently sold a house in Kerrisdale where the seller’s did exactly this – they received full payment within 21 days and then rented back for several months while they looked for, renovated, and moved into a new home.
 They simply gave the new owner (buyer) one month notice when they were ready to move.
 In a more extreme example a Kitsilano seller offered his home for sale subject to him finding a new property within 2 weeks.